-In conclusion, there is a clear role for macro level financing and strategic pathways in addressing the labour gap in the green transition.
-Closing the mismatch and skills gap in the green transition requires a multistakeholder approach.
+In conclusion, there is a clear role for philanthropy in addressing the labor gap in the energy transition.
+Closing the mismatch and skills gap in the energy transition requires a multi-stakeholder approach.
 However, these stakeholders often have different priorities and bottom lines.
-Despite increasing recognition that the lack of skills for the green transition is a major implementation gap, green skills development is not being prioritised at the centre of business strategy or policy development.
+Despite increasing recognition that the lack of skills for the energy transition is a major implementation gap, it is not being prioritized at the center of business strategy or policy development.

-As mentioned above, if there is a linear effect between the supply of labour and market opportunities, companies are more likely to invest in skills development, especially among their own employees.
+As mentioned above, if there is a linear effect between the supply of labor and market opportunities, companies are more likely to invest in skills development.
 However, when the connection is not direct, such as in the case of women's roles, vulnerable groups, and technocrats' competencies, companies generally play a more passive role.
 This is because the development paths are longer and more uncertain.
-Additionally, many companies have an economic bottom line as their primary success criteria, whereas what is needed is systemic impact and change, which requires macro level financing and strategy.
-Furthermore, in many countries, there is little to no action being taken to secure skills for the green transition, largely due to a lack of prioritisation in the upstream supply chain.
+Additionally, many companies have an economic bottom line as their primary success criteria, whereas philanthropy's bottom line consists of systemic impact and change.
+Furthermore, in many countries, there is little to no action being taken to secure skills for the energy transition, largely due prioritisation in the upstream supply chain.